Your Emergency Services Company

 Key Takeaways

-- Understand the essentials of water damage categories, explained so you can act quickly and avoid damage.
+• Understand the three water damage categories—clean, gray, and black—so you can act quickly and handle each one safely.

 Immediate Actions